No, Nevada is not a no fault state. Instead, Nevada is a “fault state” for car accidents and personal injury cases in general.

 If possible, take these five steps after a vehicle collision:

-- Seek medical assistance for any victims and yourself by calling 911.
+- Call for help.
+Seek medical assistance for any victims and yourself by calling 911.
 Also contact the police so they can make a detailed report of what happened.
 The report should also include all the basic information, such as the date, address, time of day, and names of the involved parties.

-- Preserve any evidence you can by taking photographs and video of the scene (especially of any car damage, tire/skid marks on the ground, and road problems such as potholes) and by gathering contact information of eyewitnesses.
+- Document everything.
+Preserve any evidence you can by taking photographs and video of the scene (especially of any car damage, tire/skid marks on the ground, and road problems such as potholes) and by gathering contact information of eyewitnesses.
 Or ask other people there to take pictures if you are unable to.
 Write down the vehicle information of the other cars involved (make/model/etc.), and record your impressions of what happened – including the weather and road conditions – since memories fade quickly.

 See our related article, 10 critical steps to take after a Nevada car accident.